LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure.
 SuperGlue correspondences
 </p>

+The blue line connecting 2 points from the left and right images represent the feature correspondences.
+Both methods recovered a lot of good correspondences.

-However, it is very challenging to recover correspondences in multi-epoch historical images due to:
+However, it is very challenging to recover correspondences in historical images taken at different time (also refered to as inter-epoch) due to:

 * Drastic scene changes
 * Low radiometric quality
 * Deformation caused by scaning

+Below we display an inter-epoch image pair as well as the correspondences recovered by SIFT, SuperGlue and Ours.

 <p align="center">
   <img src="images/Homol-SIFT-3DRANSAC-CrossCorrelation_OIS-Reech_IGNF_PVA_1-0__1970__C3544-0221_1970_CDP6452_1407.tifOIS-Reech_IGNF_PVA_1-0__1954-03-06__C3544-0211_1954_CDP866_0632.tif.png" width="600">